 Sprain vs. Strain- Are They Treated the Same?

-Sprains and strains, while two separate injuries, are treated the same, or as one.
+Doctors say that sprains deal with ligaments while strains deal with muscles.
+However, sprains and strains, while two separate injuries, are treated the same, or as one.
 When a car accident victim injures his or her neck or back from a whiplash injury, the insurance company typically doesn’t separate the injuries from each other for separate compensation.
-Doctors say that sprains deal with ligaments while strains deal with muscles.
 Think of spraining your ankle—those ligaments are stretched and do not go back to their original structure, making you more susceptible to further injury to your ankle.
 It is a similar principle in sprain/strain cases.
-The bottom line is that you need a whiplash attorney in the tri-state area to handle these types of personal injury cases now more than ever.
+The bottom line is that you need a whiplash attorney in the Tri-state area to handle these types of personal injury cases now more than ever.

 At Burnside Law, we offer free consultations.
-Contact us today at (888) 724-9319 and take advantage of this risk-free opportunity.
+Contact us today at (888) 724-9319.
 We have offices in throughout Ohio, as well as Ashland, KY and Huntington, WV.